Did you know that a big part of the reason Bill Clinton won his 1992 presidential campaign was the success of his town hall meetings?

 3 Great Town Hall Meeting Examples

-Besides political meetings, town hall meetings have found its way across every organization of different sectors.
+Besides political meetings, town hall meetings have found their way across every organization of different sectors.

 - At Victor Central School District in New York, town hall meetings are currently held online to discuss strategic planning rollout and the upcoming budget.
 The three pillars of culture, learning & instruction, and student support & opportunities are discussed.